-The College Board reports that the average annual published (sticker price) for tuition and fees at private colleges is $32,410 (it’s lower than that for public colleges, and lots lower for in-state students), so actual annual outlay for tuition and fees for those private schools calculates to be a little under $15,600, on average.
+The College Board also reports that the average annual published (sticker price) for tuition and fees at private colleges is $32,410 (it’s lower than that for public colleges and lots lower for in-state students).
+The actual annual outlay for tuition and fees for those private schools calculates to be a little under $15,600, on average.

-Scholarships almost certainly won’t reduce the expected family contribution, and that means that the most productive thing you can do is to focus on colleges that are generous with aid and not on clearinghouses of scholarships that tend to be relatively small and very hard to get.
+Scholarships almost certainly won’t reduce the expected family contribution – and that means that the most productive thing you can do is to focus on colleges that are generous with aid and not on clearinghouses of scholarships that tend to be relatively small and very hard to get.

 It also has the tools and tips you need to start a scholarship search — and its search filters make navigation simple.
 Filling out a very short survey allows you to adjust the filters as you go, and that gives you more control than sites that require extensive profiles to get started.

 Like Peterson's, Unigo has plenty to offer beyond just scholarships, including jobs, internships, college profiles and rankings, articles, and a textbook store.
 When it comes to scholarships, the site offers profile-based matching as well as easy-to-browse categories.

 Fastweb, a subsidiary of Monster, hosts more than 1.5 million scholarships that amount to more than $3.4 billion dollars.
 And it's all so well organized!
 The search platform's filters make it easy to find exactly what you're looking for.

-Cappex has a large scholarship database and they're not afraid to brag a bit: "We've Got More Than $11 Billion in Scholarships."
+Cappex has a large scholarship search engine, and they're not afraid to brag a bit: "We've Got More Than $11 Billion in Scholarships."
 Registering can be annoying, but you'll be glad you took the time to get personalized results.
 Cappex sets itself apart with its "What Are My Chances" tool, which attempts to calculate the odds that you'll get into a certain college before you apply.

-Over the years, Chegg has expanded from its humble beginnings as an online textbook store to become a well-rounded education resource.
+Over the years, Chegg has expanded from its humble beginnings as an online textbook store to become a well-rounded education resource and scholarship search engine.
 It acquired scholarship match service Zinch in 2011 and now hosts over 25,000 scholarships totaling over $1 billion.
 Its interface is simple and the mandatory sign-up process is well worth the time.

 As with all of the best resources, The College Board offers much more than an extensive list of scholarships.
 It also has test prep, articles, and college search tools, among others.

 You can browse by categories, including, but not limited to, sports, interest area, career, and major — but it can be tricky to filter outside of these preset groupings.
-Still, with no required sign-up and a user-friendly design, Niche is a simple and powerful resource.
+Still, with no required sign-up and a user-friendly design, Niche is a simple and powerful scholarship search engine.

 You can browse by category, but if you really want to navigate the extensive list of opportunities, you'll need to make a profile.
-It's one flaw: The site has ample information about alternate forms of financial aid, but it lacks some of resources other sites offer.
+It's one flaw: The site has ample information about alternate forms of financial aid, but it lacks some of the resources other sites offer.

-Another reason it ranks lower on the list: spam.
+Another reason it ranks lower on the list: is spam.
 I've received numerous emails from the site, even after unsubscribing.
 Nonetheless, it's a great tool with a huge database of scholarships – even if it is trickier to use than others on the list.

 Going Merry auto-fills students’ info into scholarship applications based on the profile they complete, has a “save” function so students can come back later to an application to complete it, sends reminders on upcoming deadlines for any applications in progress, and allows students to apply for multiple scholarships simultaneously.